+Appendix F

-Appendix G: Ecosystem and food web considerations
+Ecosystem and food web considerations :

 The fisheries addressed in this assessment do not target any species of exceptional ecological importance.
-Though hake are a groundfish species of exceptional ecological importance, they are not targeted by the fisheries addressed in this assessment and the bycatch of hake by these fisheries is minimal (Appendix B).
+While hake are indeed a groundfish species of exceptional ecological importance, they are not targeted by the fisheries addressed in this assessment and the bycatch of hake by these fisheries is minimal (Appendix B).

 There is not a substantial portion of the groundfish fishery area that is protected in no-take zones, and there are no ecosystem-based harvest controls in place for any species.
 Currently, a Fishery Ecosystem Plan (FEP) is being developed.
 This plan will inform the existing single-species management approach with information regarding the influence of ecosystem considerations on the managed species, and vice versa.
-Because the fishery does not catch exceptional species, and because a fishery ecosystem plan is being developed with a clear timeline, a process for incorporation into existing management processes, and suggestions for research to elucidate some broader ecosystem considerations for the groundfish fishery, the score for "impacts on the ecosystem and food web" is "moderate" for all West Coast groundfish fisheries addressed in this assessment.
+As the fishery does not catch exceptional species, and a fishery ecosystem plan is being developed with a clear timeline, a process for incorporation into existing management processes, and suggestions for research to elucidate some broader ecosystem considerations for the groundfish fishery, the score for 'impacts on the ecosystem and food web' is 'moderate' for all west coast groundfish fisheries addressed in this assessment.